George Orwell: Final months and death

-Orwell's health continued to decline after the diagnosis of tuberculosis in December 1947.
-In mid-1949, he courted Sonia Brownell, and they announced their engagement in September, shortly before he was removed to University College Hospital in London.
-Sonia took charge of Orwell's affairs and attended him diligently in the hospital.
-Sonia was a beauty, and her act of marrying a sick wealthy man, when his death was almost certain, has left many to doubt her intentions.
+Orwell's health continued to decline.
+In mid-1949, he courted Sonia Brownell, believed to be the model for Julia, the heroine of Nineteen Eighty-Four, and they announced their engagement in September.
+Shortly afterwards he was removed to University College Hospital in London.
+Brownell took charge of Orwell's affairs and attended him diligently in the hospital.
+Friends of Orwell stated that Brownell helped him through the painful last months of his life and, according to Anthony Powell, cheered Orwell up greatly.
+However, others have argued that she may have been attracted to him primarily because of his fame.

-In September 1949, Orwell invited his accountant Harrison to visit him in hospital, and Harrison claimed that Orwell then asked him to become director of GOP Ltd and to manage the company, but there was no independent witness.
+In September 1949, Orwell invited his accountant Jack Harrison to visit him at the hospital, and Harrison claimed that Orwell then asked him to become director of GOP Ltd and to manage the company, but there was no independent witness.
 Orwell's wedding took place in the hospital room on 13 October 1949, with David Astor as best man.
-Orwell was in decline and was visited by an assortment of visitors including Muggeridge, Connolly, Lucian Freud, Stephen Spender, Evelyn Waugh, Paul Potts, Anthony Powell, and his Eton tutor Anthony Gow.
-Plans to go to the Swiss Alps were mooted.
-Further meetings were held with his accountant, at which Harrison and Mr and Mrs Blair were confirmed as directors of the company, and at which Harrison claimed that the "service agreement" was executed, giving copyright to the company.
+Further meetings were held with his accountant, at which Harrison and the Blairs were confirmed as directors of the company.
 Orwell's health was in decline again by Christmas.
-On the evening of 20 January 1950, Potts visited Orwell and slipped away on finding him asleep.
-Jack Harrison visited later and claimed that Orwell gave him 25% of the company.
-Early on the morning of 21 January, an artery burst in Orwell's lungs, killing him at age 46.
+Harrison visited later and claimed that Orwell had given him 25% of the company.
+At the age of 46, Orwell suffered a pulmonary artery rupture due to complications of tuberculosis, and died in the early morning of 21 January 1950.